mirchaemanuel/moca-conf/README.md

 IT IS STILL UNDER ACTIVE DEVELOPMENT

+IT IS NOT THE STATE OF THE ART OF FILAMENT USAGE.
+THE PURPOSE IS TO INTRODUCE FILAMENT.

 ## What is it?

 Welcome to the moca-conf application repository!
 This application is designed to help organize conferences, manage